Learning Credal Sum-Product Networks: Learning a Credal Sum-product Network

-In LearnSPN, the weights associated to edges from a sum node to its children are given by the number of instances in the cluster normalised by the total number of instances.
-This way, they obtain a normalised probability distribution.
-As we noted in Section \ref{sec_cred_spn}, the syntactic difference between SPN and credal SPN is the weight associated to edges from sum nodes.
-In particular, we are trying to learn credal sets of probability degrees, in the form of extreme points in particular.
+Now that all instances have been clustered, we create a sum node with as many edges as clusters found.
+And to compute the weights associated to each edge, we are looking at the proportion of instances in each cluster.
 As explained in the clustering process, we allow an instance to belong to multiple clusters if this instance is incomplete.
-This implies that the intersection between clusters might not be empty and that taking the proportion of instances to determine the weight might not be coherent.
+This implies that the intersection between clusters might not be empty, which facilitate the construction of probability interval for each edge.
+We compute the lower bound of the interval with the proportion of complete instances in the cluster and the upper bound with the proportion containing both complete and incomplete instances in the cluster (Cf. Appendix for examples).

-Our first attempt to address this problem was to obtain one extreme point at each EM run; however, the issue here is that the number of cluster may vary.
-Imposing an upper bound on this number explicitly, as a prior, is of course problematic as the clustering process is data dependent.
-From this observation, we chose to learn intervals instead of extreme points and then extract the extreme points from the learned intervals.
-Let us consider an example for parameter learning in a credal network. \begin{example} Let us consider Figure \ref{fig_bn_data} which depicts a small credal network over 3 variables and a dataset where each row is an instance that represents a record at time $t$ of the variables (or perhaps the record from an expert about the variables).
-Some of these instances are incomplete, denoted with a `?.' \\

-Since the structure is given, we can easily learn the imprecise probability distributions associated to nodes $A,B$ and $C$.
-The lower bound of an interpretation is given by the proportion of \textbf{known instances} compatible with the interpretation.
-For example, $\underline{\IP}(A=1) = 1/2$.
-As for the upper bound, the degree is given by the proportion of instances that \textit{are or could} potentially (owing to the missing information) be compatible with the interpretation.
-For example, $\overline{\IP}(A=1) = 3/4$. \end{example}

-Likewise, the lower (respectively, upper bound) for a cluster is given by the number of complete instances (respectively, the number of incomplete instances).
-Unfortunately, this method does not ensure that all interval bounds are reachable.
-Let us illustrate such an example.

-\begin{example} Let us consider a partition of 80 instances, which contains 30 incomplete instances (and so, 50 complete).
-Let us say that the partition has been clustered into 5 clusters.
-One extreme case could be that the first cluster contains 10 completes instances and 30 incomplete.
-The other clusters split the remaining complete instances.
-This means that the lower and upper bound of the interval associated with the second, third and forth cluster are the same.
-Only the first cluster has a different bounds, indeed $\IP(c1) = [.125,.5]$.
-Yet, the probability of the three other clusters add up to $.5$ which implies that $.125$ cannot be reached. \end{example}